alexcodreanu86/federated-dashboard/README.md

 export TWITTER_ACCESS_TOKEN=twitteraccesstoken
 export TWITTER_ACCESS_TOKEN_SECRET=twitteraccesstokensecret
 ```

-Api providers for the following widgets:
+Here are some API providers for the coresponding widgets:

 + Pictures: [flickr](https://www.flickr.com/services/api/)
 + Weather:  [wunderground](http://www.wunderground.com/weather/api/)
 + Twitter:  [twitter](https://dev.twitter.com/)

 3. To compile the changes in the CoffeeScript files run `grunt`.
 This will recompile the dashboard code files inside `dist/` and the `server.js` file.

+4. And the last step is to start your server.
+By Executing the command `node server.js` the application should be available at (localhost:5000)[http://localhost:5000].

 ### How to create your own widget